kriyip/challenge/README.md

-# Fall '20 Challenge
+# Spring '21 Challenge

-> If you feel more comfortable working with React, check out [this other repo](https://github.com/dailypenn/f20-challenge-react).
+> If you feel more comfortable working with React, check out [this other repo](https://github.com/dailypenn/challenge-react).

 Hey there!
-Welcome to the DP's web dev challenge~
+Welcome to the DP's tech challenge~

 The goal of this challenge is for you to demonstrate the ability to: